Jaspreet-22g/resume/README.md

-# resume web can be viewed at https://jaspreetresume.netlify.app/
+# Resume web can be viewed at https://jaspreetresume.netlify.app/
-# to customise/edit
+# To customise/edit
 1. Edit the html code.
 2. Open index.html in browser.
 3. Click on save as pdf button.